Protein Structure Prediction

 Predicted structures feed into:

-• Generative protein modeling at scale.
-ESM-3 (Hayes et al., 2024, preprint), from EvolutionaryScale, is a multi-modal generative protein language model reasoning over sequence, structure, and function simultaneously.
+- Generative protein modeling at scale.
+ESM-3 (Hayes et al., 2025), from EvolutionaryScale, is a multi-modal generative protein language model that models sequence, structure, and function in one architecture.
 The relevance to prediction (as opposed to design) is the convergence: structure-prediction models and design models share a representational substrate.
 A practical implication is that future “prediction” workflows will increasingly produce ensembles and conditional generations, not single structures.

-• Affinity-aware interaction models.
+- Affinity-aware interaction models.
 Boltz-2’s affinity head (Passaro et al., 2025, preprint) is an early example of folding-class models reaching into binding-affinity territory.
-Treat early claims with the same skepticism applied to any structure-then-ranking pipeline: docking-score correlation with experimental affinity is famously weak across the docking literature.
+Treat early claims with the same skepticism applied to any structure-then-ranking pipeline: docking-score correlation with experimental affinity is weak across docking studies.

 Common Questions